 Other Benefits under Social Security Disability Insurance Program

-In addition, after 24 months of entitlement to SSDI cash benefits, beneficiaries are entitled to Medicare.
-See below, Description of Social Security Disability Insurance, Benefit Package.
+In addition, after 24 months of entitlement to SSDI cash benefits, beneficiaries are entitled to Medicare and automatically enrolled into Medicare Part A and Part B. See below, Description of Social Security Disability Insurance, Benefit Package.